volodymyrhudyma/blog/content/blog/improve-your-state-handling-with-immer.md

 };
 ```

-While this is a relatively simple reducer, it might take a while to understand what is going on here with all this spread operators and reduce stuff.
+Although this is a relatively simple reducer, it might take a while to understand what's going on here with all these spread operators and reduce stuff.

-Fortunately, immer allows to simplify the above example a lot:
+Fortunately, immer allows you to simplify the above example a lot:

 ```javascript
 import produce from "immer";